hownbey/portfolio/api-rewrite.md

 # Before and after - API description rewrite

 This redesign resulted in a 5% boost in API adoption, which translates into tens of thousands more people using this API.
-The redesign proves more customers adopt a product when they quickly understand what it does.
+The redesign proves more customers adopt a product when they understand what it does.

 ## Before